 As usual, the price of your exam will include the ability to send your school to five business school programs.
 However, there are two significant policy changes for the GMAT Online exam.
 First, you do not have to choose those programs on Test Day.
 You can wait until after you receive your official score to decide to which programs, if any, you want your scores sent.
 Second, the GMAC is currently waiving the fee for sending additional scores beyond those initial five.
 So, you will be able to send your GMAT Online score to additional schools at no extra cost.

-How do I register for the GMAT Online?
+Can I Retake the GMAT Online?

 So … should I take the GMAT Online?

-- You require testing accommodations.
+- You require testing accommodations beyond extended times and breaks.

 - You can’t meet the system requirements or can’t find a suitable environment in which to take the test.

-What about accommodations?
+What about GMAT Online accommodations?

 If you have already been approved for GMAT testing accommodations, then GMAC will provide whatever accommodations are feasible within the online format, including extended time and an extended break.
 If you were approved at any point within the last two years, then you need not reapply for accommodations.